• Skip to primary navigation

 Jump to Recipe Print Recipe

-Sweet potato pie for dogs on a plate and a sliced sweet potato.
+Sweet potato pie for dogs ingredients and the pies on a plate.

 Sweet potato pie for dogs on a serving board.

-Three sweet potato pies for dogs on a plate and one cut in half.
+Mini sweet potato pies for dogs on a plate and a sliced sweet potato.

-Sweet potato pie for dogs ingredients and the finished pies on a plate.
+Mini sweet potato pie for dogs on a plate.

 Sweet potato pie for dogs garnished with Greek yogurt.